FK Starts: FK Saldus

 In 1997 when Brocēni had lost its place in Virslīga it relocated to the nearby city of Saldus and changed the club name to FK Saldus.
 From 1997 to 2000 Saldus played in the first league but before the 2001 it withdrew from the league and moved to the 2nd league, where the club plays until now.

 FK Saldus/Brocēni

-In 2004, the club changed name again by adding Brocēni to its name, thus proving the connection with the formerly popular name of Starts Brocēni.
-In 2005, the club earned a promotion to 1. liga but refused because of its financial limitations.
+In 2004, the club changed its name again by adding Brocēni to its name, thus proving the connection with the formerly popular name of Starts Brocēni.
+In 2005, the club earned a promotion to 1. liga but decline it because of its financial limitations.